robjlyons/rlrl/README.md

 I strongly suggest using a conda environment for all of this, prefferably for each algorithm as they can use different libraries, especially things like torch and tensorflow.

+## Caution

+These implementations are not tested to convergence.
+I own a potato as a PC and therefore have only been able to test upto 1m frames on very low batch sizes..

 ## Implementations TODO